Thambidurai95/BMAI_Healthcare-Analytics-with-SQL/README.md

 group by doctors_name,specialization;

 **Full Join for Overlapping Data
-Task: Write a query to identify mismatches between the appointments and diagnoses tables.
+Task: Write a query to identify mismatches between the appointments and diagnoses tablqes.
 Include all appointments and diagnoses with their corresponding patient and doctor details.**

+# Using Full join, couldn't receive the required output for this task.
+# Using Union of Left join and Right join method, received the required output.

 select appointment_id,appointments.Patient_id,appointments.doctor_id, null as diagnosis_id, null as diagnosis from appointments left join patients on appointments.Patient_id=patients.Patient_id